Astoa3/Astoa3/README.md

 Hello There,

-I am currently an engineer with 3 years of experience in QA automation testing, linux administration, product support, technical writing, and application development.
+I am currently an engineer with over 3 years of experience in QA automation testing, linux administration, product support, technical writing, and application development.

 The following below is a summary of my skillset: